Azure/azure-sdk-for-js/sdk/identity/identity/TROUBLESHOOTING.md

 #### Client Id

 The Client ID is the app ID of the registered app / service principal in Azure AD.
-It's a required parameter for `ClientSecretCredential`, `ClientCertificateCredential` and `ClientAssertionCredential`.
+It's a required parameter for `ClientSecretCredential`, `ClientCertificateCredential`, and `ClientAssertionCredential`.
 If you've already created your service principal, you can retrieve the client/app ID by following the instructions [here](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#get-tenant-and-app-id-values-for-signing-in).

 #### Tenant Id